zemian/learn-joomla/com_example/readme.md

 ## com_example

-Our first custom Joomla example component using MVC pattern.
+Our first custom Joomla example component using MVC pattern based on com_ola_j3 (simplified it without DB access)

 See